budarin/http2-test-project/README.md

 (node:3652) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
 This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch(). (rejection id: 2)

 ```
-- if uncomment these lines with unused assets (comment before emulation of a long rendering):
+- if uncomment these lines with unused assets:
 ```js
     // pushAsset(stream, jsFile1);
     // pushAsset(stream, jsFile2);